Posted on 7th November 2022

 2 Large Gherkins (Optional; if you leave them out, try using soft goat’s cheese instead of cheese slices)

-Making the Burgers – Start by preheating your grill and plancha plate.
+Making the Burgers – Start by preheating your grill alongside a sizzle or plancha plate.
 Then crush or grate your garlic, adding it into a mixing bowl.
 Chop up your fresh rosemary as small as you can and add it to the garlic along with the coriander, oregano, salt and pepper.
 Give these a quick mix and add in your mince.

 Mix the herbs and garlic into the meat with your hands and form the meat into four patties.
 Cover these on a plate and leave them to chill in the fridge for 15-20 minutes.